What Are Bondage Kits?

 When should someone avoid bondage play or bondage starter kits completely?

-Bondage may not be suitable for those with certain heart or circulation conditions, history of trauma, or anyone who feels uncomfortable with restraint.
-Consult a provider or therapist if unsure.
+Individuals with certain heart or neurological conditions, a history of trauma, or current discomfort with restraint should avoid bondage play.
+Consult a healthcare provider or therapist if uncertain.

 How can I talk to my partner about trying a bondage kit for couples?